How to Survive Divorce: Tips Your Lawyer May Not Share

 Since there is the assumption in some states such as New York that the more moneyed spouse pays the fees of the other party’s divorce attorney, you can take the above figure and triple it.
 The opposing attorney is likely to generate maximum billing in the assumption that the other side will have to pay it.

 Let me give you some concrete figures.
 In my contentious divorce, where there were no real assets to squabble over, my legal bill cost about $140,000.
 My ex-wife’s legal bill was $250,000.
-I was required to pay both bills — in addition to paying her 75 percent of my take-home income.
+I had to pay both bills — in addition to paying her 75 percent of my take-home income.
 To make matters worse, attorney fees generated as a result of divorce litigation are not dischargeable by bankruptcy.

 Your attorney will not advise you on how to save money.
 Or if he does, he will omit certain important details.
 There are certain things that your attorney is simply not allowed to advise you about.